 After exploring some of the best things to do in Fife, you’ll no doubt have worked up a hefty appetite.

 For some proper Scottish cuisine, all homemade, pop into The Larachmohr Tavern that’s right on the Harbourfront.
 You can’t miss it.

 7.)
 Find the lighthouse at Elie and Earlsferry

 Yup, I’m aware that I’m harping on about lots of coastal towns but honestly, they’re too good to miss.

 Elie and Earlsferry are one of these places!
 Now, once you’re there, hop in to see ‘Elie Castle, find the town’s lighthouse and Earlsferry High Street with all its little fisherman cottages.

 After crossing the Forth Bridge by train (or the other car bridges), you’ll quickly see a few signs for the historic village of Aberdour.

 Here, is definitely a great place to start your exploration east across the Fife coastline (before heading inland).

 9.)
 Ramble through the Lomond Hills

-Officially the highest point in Fife, the Lomond Hills (and West Lomond peak) is one place you should definitely visit if you fancy a ramble around the scenery of this ancient kingdom.
+Officially the highest point in Fife, the Lomond Hills (and West Lomond Peak) is one place you should visit if you fancy a ramble around the scenery of this ancient kingdom.